wadmiraal/wadmiraal.net/src/_posts/2012-06-14-contenteditable-hacks-returning-like-a-pro.markdown

  * Gecko
  * Webkit

-Yup, some parts actually require to check which browser you're using &mdash; which is against all best practices, I know.
+Yup, some parts actually require to check which browser you're using&thinsp;&mdash;&thinsp;which is against all best practices, I know.

 One of the more infuriating problems was the Return key behavior.
 On content editable elements, hitting return causes either: